-A merchant account, or merchant processing account to give it a better name, is the term most commonly used for accepting credit card payments.
+A merchant account, or merchant processing account to give it a better name, is the term most commonly used for accepting credit card payments similar but different to Stripe.
 Funds cannot be paid directly into a business’s bank account.
 Instead, they must first be processed through a merchant account before being paid via ach into to the merchants business bank account.

 Stripe already has a master merchant account set up for all its users as they are what the industry considers, a payments aggregator.
 You don’t have to apply for a new one if you wish to use Stripe.

 So – yes, you do need a merchant account to process payments but you will become a sub-merchant of Stripe’s.

 How does Stripe differ from a normal merchant account?

 Stripe is actually a merchant account with its own unique Merchant Identification number (MID).
 In effect, it bundles all its millions of users into that one MID.
 It’s a little more complex in reality but that’s the core concept.

 Operators like Stripe, Square and PayPal are called payment aggregators or payment facilitators (PayFacs) and are sponsored by a bank.

 Entry level business owners and smaller merchants often begin with a PayFac at startup to accept credit card payments, via online shopping carts or similar.
 As the company starts to scale and grows into a more serious enterprise, the need for a regular merchant account and payments platform quickly becomes obvious.

 The Stripe business model explained

 PayFacs do not carry out in-depth checks or underwriting procedures on new users when they sign up.
 Users are very quickly boarded to the payment process.
 This is one of the attractions of that type of service.
 The vendor can begin to accept payments almost immediately.